quixio/quix-samples/nodejs/advanced/Sentiment-demo-ui/README.md

-# Chat app
+# Sentiment demo UI

-This is an example of how to use Quix with JavaScript.
+This is an example of how to use Quix with NodeJs.

-It implements a system of chat rooms where people can have communicate.
-It use QR codes to invite new participants into the chat room.
+ - It implements a system of chat rooms where people can communicate.
+ - QR codes are used to invite new participants into the chat room.
+ - Sentiment of the chat is analyzed in another service and displayed here.

 ## Environment variables